Improving Agricultural Productivity through TV Programming and Improved Input Access

 We will run an RCT in Zambia in which we simultaneously provide farmers with agricultural information and access to inputs.
 Agricultural information will be provided through the TV show, with farmers in the treatment arm being shown the show via screenings in local villages.
 Households with TVs will also be encouraged to watch the show on their own, and reminded via text message.
 In addition, households with smartphone access will be sent YouTube links to the show.
 Access to inputs will be provided through “roadshows”, in which input and service providers will offer their products for sale at accessible locations in the vicinity of study villages.

-We will rely on a 2 by 2 cross-randomized study design, for a total of four treatment arms, with the village as the unit of randomization.
-To implement the roadshow treatment, we need large enough numbers of participants to make participation worthwhile for the private sector.
-We will therefore identify accessible locations among a given cluster of roughly 8 study villages and invite the 4 in the treatment group to attend the road show.
-Specifically, we will randomly select the administrative unit of "camp" to create these clusters.
+We will rely on a 2 by 2 cross-randomized study design, for a total of four treatment arms, with the village as the unit of randomization for the TV show intervention.
+To implement the roadshow treatment, we need large enough numbers of participants to make participation worthwhile for the private sector, and it will be difficult to prevent participation from farmers in neighboring villages.
+We will therefore randomly select 10 of the 20 "camps" (the lowest administrative unit above villages), in which we identify accessible locations to organize the roadshow.
+All farmers in these 10 roadshow treatment camps will be invited to attend the roadshow in their camp.

 Intervention Start Date